mayunlong89/scRBP_reproduce/Analyses/Cluster-buster/Cluster-buster_for_all1757clusters.md

 ##------------------------------------------------------------------------------------

 ##`PCA-Seurat-RSAT Workflow for Motif Clustering`
-#1) Clustering 25,044 Motifs
+#1) Clustering 20,746 Motifs
-Using PCA-Seurat-RSAT, we obtained 1,575 refined clusters from 25,044 motifs.
+Using PCA-Seurat-RSAT, we obtained 1,575 refined clusters from all motifs.

 These clusters were further analyzed using Cluster-Buster to identify regulatory modules.